 7. Muffin top

 And now please take a nice big bite as soon as humanly possible.
 Take another.

 You pretty much do, because of the melting thing.
-If you really can’t bring yourself to get that chunk of Velveeta, you can swap out regular old American cheese, which also melts nice and smoothly.
+If you really can’t bring yourself to get that chunk of Velveeta, you can swap it for the same amount of regular old American cheese, which also melts nice and smoothly.